A Ferguson associate helps a facilities supply worker review his inventory on wooden shelves.

 Depending on the brand, smart thermostats can save anywhere between 10% to 20% or more in energy costs when installed correctly.
 Given that the amount of effort required to install a smart thermostat would be roughly the same as installing a standard programmable thermostat, labor costs wouldn’t vary significantly.

-So in terms of TCO, it is worth it to invest in smart thermostats for the overall energy savings that they yield throughout their lifespan.
-See how to choose the best smart thermostat.
+In terms of TCO, it is worth it to invest in smart thermostats for the overall energy savings that they yield throughout their lifespan.

 TCO and cleaning supplies